nad2040/BLC_FSWP_Injector/README.md

 ## How to Use?

 Download the latest InjectBLCWithFSWP jar from the releases -->\
-Make sure you have java 16 installed: https://adoptopenjdk.net/?variant=openjdk16 \
+Make sure you have Java 17 installed: https://adoptium.net/?variant=openjdk17&jvmVariant=hotspot \
-   (download the jre if you want the jre)\
 Double click the jar.\
 Select your BLC mod profile.\
 Select if you want all waypoints to be active/inactive by default.
 (Just leave it inactive please)\